top of page

 The staff cadet training program consists of a combination of online modules and in-person training weekends.
 Strict military courtesy and discipline are adhered to as the candidate progresses from a follower to a leader.
 The training is designed to challenge cadets in the areas of leadership, teamwork, and emergency services training.
 Physical fitness, progression in the program, dedication, self-discipline, and proficiency in ground team and ranger skills are required.

-Throughout the training, staff candidates are trained in the areas of navigation, woodsmanship, search theory and techniques, health and sanitation, rock climbing, rappelling, low angle rescue, search procedures, crash site security, communications, survival skills, teaching techniques, intense leadership classes, conflict resolution, leadership traits, problem-solving, public speaking, time management, team leadership, job role responsibilities, and much more.
+Throughout the training, staff candidates are trained in the areas of navigation, woodsmanship, search theory and techniques, health and sanitation, rappelling, low angle rescue, search procedures, crash site security, communications, survival skills, teaching techniques, intense leadership classes, conflict resolution, leadership traits, problem-solving, public speaking, time management, team leadership, job role responsibilities, and much more.
 Subjects are further supplemented with constant leadership development which gives on-the-job training and experience for the role the staff candidate will later fulfill; that of a professional leader and instructor for the ranger program.

 Successful completion of the training cycle and qualification requirements will earn the first-year basic candidate the "Yellow Scarf."
 These first-year cadets typically fill the positions of Team Commanders (similar to flight commanders) for the school.